praxton74/praxton74/Readme.md

   </h1>  </p>

-- 🕵‍♂️ Built AI agents for Data Migration and Morenization addressing challenges in healthcare and banking
+- 🕵‍♂️ Built AI agents for Data Migration and Mordenization addressing challenges in healthcare and banking

 - 🌱 Developed NLP based Solutions by Fine-Tuning LLMs or enforcing RAG Methodology.